Unpacking Counseling and Therapy Licensure

 Additional Certifications and Education

-CPCS /ACS - Certified Professional Counselor Supervisors (CPCS) have the ability to provide clinical supervision to interns and associate licensed providers in the state of Georgia.
-The credential is granted through the Licensed Professional Counselors Association of Georgia (LPCGA) after extensive coursework, clinical experience, and a supervisor exam.
-Counselor Supervisors have completed at least 3 years of counseling experience as a fully licensed counselor, completed required education courses, and passed an exam to obtain certification.
-A similar supervision credential is ACS, obtained through the NBCC.
+CPCS /ACS - Certified Professional Counselor Supervisors (CPCS) have the ability to provide clinical supervision to interns and associate licensed providers working toward full licensure in the state of Georgia.
+The credential is granted through the Licensed Professional Counselors Association of Georgia (LPCA-GA) after extensive counseling supervision coursework, years of clinical experience as a fully licensed professional, and a counselor supervisor examination.
+This credential must be renewed by exam and continuing education every two years.
+A similar supervision credential is Accredited Counselor Supervisor (ACS), obtained through the National Board for Certified Counselors (NBCC).

-This blog post was written by our Client Care Coordinator, Leah Smith.
 Note that licensing laws and requirements are always changing.
 Up to date information can be found online through the Georgia Composite Board website.
 Please contact our office if you have specific questions related to mental health licensing.

 Disclaimer: This blog is not intended to substitute professional therapeutic advice.
 Talk with your healthcare provider about your health concerns and before starting or stopping therapies.
 No content on this site, regardless of date, should ever be used as a substitute for direct professional advice from your doctor or other qualified clinician.

-VISIT US ON INSTAGRAM
+VISIT US ON INSTAGRAM @atlwell

 Also in Blog